bhartiy/learnsellacious/pages/35.global-configurations/stock-management/default.md

 **Note**: You can mark the product is umlimited only product wise.

-You can also manage stock from inventory and by import:
+You can also manage stock from the inventory manager and by import:

 **Managing stock in bulk:**
-**Inventory Manager :**
-Inventory is used for managing the stock in your website.
+</br>**Inventory Manager :** Inventory is used for managing the stock in your website.
 This feature will be useful for  the premium users only.
 You can change the cost price, margin price, list price, fixed price and stock from inventory window.
 1. Go to the sellacious panel of your website.
 2. To manage your inventory, first navigate to shop on the left side of the panel.
 Then,click on inventory manager      option from the dropped down menu.
 3. You can change pricing and stock of any product of your inventory under inventory manager.